 Heading to the Big Apple for the first time and looking for the perfect four day New York itinerary?
 Look no further!

-But seriously, I first travelled to New York when I was living in the USA at 17, and then I didn’t go back until 25.
-Both times I felt like a newbie, I created this four day New York itinerary to help others make the most of their time in this amazing city!
+I first travelled to New York when I was living in the USA at 17, and then I didn’t go back until 25.
+Both times I felt like a newbie and was sort of lost on what was most worth seeing for a first time NYC visitor with limited time, so I created this four day New York itinerary to help others make the most of their stay in this amazing city!

-Why four days?
+Why four days in New York?
 It’s the minimum amount of time I’d recommend for a first trip if you can spare it, it will be time well spent.
 You’ll be able to hit up all the hot spots with a few added bonuses!

 Things to put on a 4-day itinerary for NYC